SMByC/ThRasE/docs/README.md

 The plugin also features comprehensive navigation tools that enable systematic and thorough layer inspection, a critical aspect of maintaining data quality and accuracy in thematic mapping projects.

+The main purpose of the plugin, but not limited to this, is to ensure the quality of thematic maps throughout editing and reclassification processes by enabling systematic visual inspection and comparison with reference data.

 ## Thematic Raster Requirements

 <img src="img/thematic.webp" width="70%" style="margin: auto;display: block;">